MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-policy-computeactions-cpp.md

 author: tommoser
 ms.service: information-protection
 ms.topic: conceptual
-ms.date: 10/22/2018
+ms.date: 11/01/2018
 ms.author: tommos
 ---

 # Compute an Action

-As previously detailed, the primary functions of the Policy API are to list available labels and to return the specific set of actions that should be taken based on the current and desired state.
+As previously detailed, the primary functions of the Policy API are to:
+- list available labels
+- return the specific set of actions that should be taken based on the current and desired state

 The last step in the process is to provide a label identifier and, optionally, metadata about the existing label to the `ComputeActions()` function.

 Sample code for this article can be found on GitHub.